magnetilo/3r-monitoring/README.md

 - ``notebooks/01_stats_goldhamster_corpus.ipynb``: Shows statistics over downloaded labels and article metadata
 - ``notebooks/02_pubmed_analysis_statistics.ipynb``: Create result tables and plots from processed parquet file

+#### Statistical Analysis and Visualization

+The `02_pubmed_analysis_statistics.ipynb` notebook generates comprehensive plots showing temporal trends in animal experimentation research with Swiss affiliations.
+The analysis implements two complementary approaches for counting and uncertainty estimation:

+##### Approach 1: Binary Classification with Test Set Uncertainty

+- **Counts**: Binary classification using threshold (typically 0.3 for better recall-precision balance)
+- **Uncertainty**: Binomial standard deviation √(n × accuracy × (1 - accuracy)) using test set accuracy
+- **Foundation**: Models each prediction as correct/incorrect based on empirical model performance
+- **Advantages**: Uses real model performance metrics, accounts for systematic model errors

+##### Approach 2: Probability Sum with Poisson Binomial Uncertainty

+- **Counts**: Sum of predicted probabilities from the Goldhamster model
+- **Uncertainty**: Poisson binomial standard deviation √Σp_i(1-p_i), where p_i are individual prediction probabilities
+- **Foundation**: Follows Poisson binomial distribution (sum of independent Bernoulli trials with different success probabilities) which converges to Gaussian for large samples ([reference](https://math.stackexchange.com/questions/2375886/approximating-poisson-binomial-distribution-with-normal-distribution))
+- **Advantages**: Uses full probability information, theoretically elegant for well-calibrated models

+##### Key Insights from Comparison:

+- Probability sum approach generally provides more accurate expected counts
+- Binary classification with 0.5 threshold tends to undercount due to precision-recall imbalance (high precision, lower recall)
+- Test set accuracy-based uncertainty estimates are more robust to model calibration issues
+- Both approaches show temporal trends with statistically rigorous uncertainty quantification

+The visualization displays both approaches side-by-side with transparent uncertainty bands, enabling direct comparison of counting methodologies and their associated confidence intervals.

+## (Possible) next steps

+- Quality checks for download filters: I didn't do much checking yet.
+But recognized, e.g., that some downloaded publication dates are outside the requested time period.
+Also, I didn't check "Switzerland API filter" too much yet.
+- Quality checks on the classified Goldhamster-Labels would also be good: Ideally by a 3R-expert.
+Are we classifying correctly in general..?
+- Thoughts on mapping the Goldhamster-Labels.
+I think, you are especially interested in "in vivo" label, correct?
+  - see Paper, section "Definition of the annotation schema" for definitions
+- Train an "in vivo yes/no" binary model as well an compare performance
+- Mapping/clustering MeSH terms: I didn't do much on this so far.
+This requires some research and better understanding of MeSH terms.
+Also the "labels by MeSH term" excel in the attachment can be used to find MeSH terms with many "in vivo" labels and others with few.
+  - Are there MeSH or Journals that we want to exclude a priori from processing?
+  - Note, there are also many articles without MeSH terms, which probably need to be processed anyway.
+- Thinking about visualizations and results
+  - Do we already have all information we need?
+  - Is something missing?
+- Tidy up PubMed article scraping & processing: The code files are still a bit messy yet...